queens.utils package#

 Parameters:

-temper_type (str) – Type of the tempering function to return.
-Valid options are: - “bayes”: Returns the Bayes tempering function. - “generic”: Returns the generic tempering function.
+Type of the tempering function to return.
+Valid options are:

 Returns:

-function – The corresponding tempering function based on temper_type.
+The corresponding tempering function based on `temper_type`.

 Raises: